-400b.
-Theatre Performance: (0 sem. hrs.).
 This course is designed for performers in plays, and musical theatre productions.
 Performers can be actors, singers, and pit musicians.
 Students will complete a minimum of 45 hours of rehearsal time in a major theatre production exploring the preparation and performance process.
-This course is open to theatre majors and non-majors.
+This course is open to theatre majors and nonmajors.
 This course is repeatable four times under different titles.
 Prerequisite: Permission of Instructor.
+There is an additional fee with this course.
 (Fall/Spring)

-105. Play Production: Stagecraft-Set Design, Construction, Lighting and Props (F) (3 sem. hrs.).
+105. Play Production: Stagecraft-Set Design, Construction, Lighting and Props (F) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 A practical course that familiarizes students with the basic areas and theory of set design, set construction, lighting, and props.
 Students must sign up for guided practice outside of the instructional class time.
 Especially recommended for the prospective public school teacher.
 There is an additional fee with this course.
 (Fall)